Venezuela presidential aspirant vows $75/month minimum wage

 He also pledged to restore the local licenses of prohibited broadcasters including two Colombian stations, CNN’s Spanish-language service, and Radio Caracas Television, who have all clashed with the government over critical coverage.

-Reporting by Andrew Cawthorne, Editing by Rosalba O'Brien
+Reporting by Andrew Cawthorne and Deisy Buitrago, Editing by Rosalba O'Brien